ourchitecture/panda/src/tutorials/terraform/azure/resource-group/README.md

 7. Review the target name and location that will be used to create the resource group by opening the file "./tutorial.tfvars".
 Change the values as needed.
 The resource group name should not already be used in your Azure account.
 To get a list of existing resource groups type `make list-resource-groups`.
 Refer to the [Azure geographies][azure-geo] or type `make list-locations` for a list of possible locations.

-8. Create the resource group by typing `make create`.
-If you want to see what will be created prior to executing this command, type `make plan-create`.
+8. Create the resource group by typing `make install`.
+If you want to see what will be created prior to executing this command, type `make install TF_PLAN_ONLY=true`.
 If you receive output containing the error "AuthorizationFailed", please contact your Azure administrator to check the permissions for your account.

 9. Verify the resource has been created by typing `make list-resource-groups` and checking if the name you assigned to the variable "rg_name" in the "tutorial.tfvars" file exists in the list.

-10. To remove the new resource group, type `make destroy`.
-If you want to see what will be destroyed prior to executing this command, type `make plan-destroy`.
+10. To remove the new resource group, type `make uninstall`.
+If you want to see what will be destroyed prior to executing this command, type `make uninstall TF_PLAN_ONLY=true`.

 [az-resource-group]: https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#what-is-a-resource-group
 [terraform]: https://www.terraform.io/intro/index.html